 Walk by the Florida House Inn

 The Florida House Inn is said to be Florida’s oldest surviving hotel.
 The original structure dates back to 1857, built by David Yulee’s Florida Railroad.
 During the Civil War, Union soldiers occupied the hotel.
 Notorious guests include Ulysses S. Grant, early film stars such as Laurel & Hardy, and members of America’s elite families, the Rockefellers and Carnegies.
-To the rear of the Florida House Inn is a lovely courtyard with outdoor seating.
-A mermaid fountain adds to the ambiance in this private outdoor courtyard setting.
-(NOTE: The Florida House Inn was renovated and reopened in December, 2010.)
+To the rear of the Florida House Inn is a lovely courtyard with outdoor seating and mermaid fountain adding to the ambiance.

 AMELIA ISLAND HORSE AND CARRIAGE RIDES